-NOTE: For more information on switching the screen image, refer to Using the action keys on page 30.
+NOTE: For more information on switching the screen image, see Using the action keys on page 28.

 HDMI

 The HDMI (High Definition Multimedia Interface) port connects the computer to an optional video or audio device, such as a high-definition television, or to any compatible digital or audio component.